Hotels near Academia DEL Pueblo

 Which hotels near Academia DEL Pueblo have laundry facilities?

-Which hotels near Academia DEL Pueblo have a pool?
+Which hotels near Academia DEL Pueblo have an outdoor pool?

 Which hotels near Academia DEL Pueblo have suites or extra space?